 Causes of Hip Dysplasia in German Shepherds

-German Shepherds can experience hip dysplasia for several reasons.
-Unfortunately, this breed is considered at most risk for hip dysplasia because the condition is considered hereditary.
+Unfortunately, this breed is at particular risk for hip dysplasia because the condition is hereditary.
 German Shepherds are predisposed to hip dysplasia as a result.

-Just because your dog has a predisposition does not mean it will get hip dysplasia, though.
-Factors such as your dog’s growth rate, exercise, weight, and nutrition can either magnify or reduce hip dysplasia.
+Just because your dog has a predisposition does not mean they are guaranteed to get hip dysplasia, though.
+Factors such as your dog’s growth rate, exercise, weight, and nutrition can either magnify or reduce the risk of hip dysplasia.

 On the one hand, obesity, poor nutrition, and poor exercise can all lead to hip dysplasia.
 On the other hand, lack of nutrition, anorexia, and excessive exercise can lead to hip dysplasia too.